weipin/hello-async-rust/src/basic/waker/examples.md

      ```
    * Keep the service running

-1. Run "reactor-hello-udp".
+1. Run "reactor-hello".
 In the "examples" directory, execute:
    ```
-   cargo run --bin reactor-hello-udp
+   cargo run --bin reactor-hello
    ```
-1. Run "waker-many-hello-udp".
+1. Run "waker-many-hello".
 In the "examples" directory, execute:
    ```
-   cargo run --bin waker-many-hello-udp
+   cargo run --bin waker-many-hello
    ```

 ---

 **NOTE**

-"reactor-hello-udp" and "waker-many-hello-udp" should *both finish in about 1
+"reactor-hello" and "waker-many-hello" should *both finish in about 1 second*.
-second*.

 ---